PancakeBot/PancakePainter/README.md

 click an area on the line without any points to add a new point.
    * Click and drag the selected object anywhere else to move it to a new position.
+ 0. **Using the trace image import tool:**
+   * To import an image to trace by hand, click the image import icon, select your image (in any standard web format, GIF, JPG, PNG), and it will be placed on the canvas.
+   * Once imported, you can move the image around and scale/rotate it as needed.
+   * When done, click outside the image, press ESC, or select the drawing tool.
+   * To adjust the image position, just click the image import button again.
+To choose a new image, press the Delete key when in edit mode then click import again.
+ 0. **Using the fill tool:**
+   * The fill tool is used to visually fill an area with a specific shade, which will then be used to create a zig-zag fill pattern used by the PancakeBot.
+   * Click inside an empty area enclosed on all sides by drawn lines to fill that space.
+Large or complex fills may take some time.
+   * Only drawn lines define what can be filled, not imported images or the drawable boundary.
+   * If the algorithm cannot fill what you've drawn, you will be notified with a reason why.
+   * If a complex fill ends up with triangles across it or doesn't look right, select and delete it, then adjust the surrounding shapes and try again.
- 0. Export your drawing for printing:
+ 0. **Export your drawing for printing:**
-   * Your PancakeBot uses a almost readable text format for input called GCODE unique to each drawing and setup that tells your bot how to move and when to extrude batter to make your drawing.
+   * Your PancakeBot uses a readable text format for input called GCODE to create your pancake art.
+Unique to each drawing and configuration, they tell your bot how to move and when to extrude batter to make your drawing.
    * To generate the file you need, use the menu "File > Export for printing..." and select a location to save the file.
 You can then place this on your bot's SD card and print at your leisure.

-_More details coming soon!_

 Official support will eventually be found @ [PancakeBot.com](http://www.pancakebot.com)